 Brian loved the car and it shows.
 His ethos was originality.
 Not over restored as you will see by the pictures.

 The dilemma is that even in the second buff log book the aluminium body and wings were hand painted blue and Brian himself freshened up the paint in the same colour.

-Here at Bridge we think that although everything else is definitely redwing, the body itself should be stripped and polished to match the bonnet and the wings repainted in its original cardinal red.
+Here at Bridge Classic Cars we think that although everything else is definitely Redwing, the body itself should be stripped and polished to match the bonnet and the wings repainted in its original cardinal red.

 …but we will see.